-- 8.1 Tier 1 will be monitored through submission of claims forms.
+8.1 Tier 1 will be monitored through submission of claims forms.
 Under the agreement pharmacy contractors will be required to confirm that they have complied with any requirements concerning the sourcing of medicines supplied.
 Payment verification will be used to validate claims for individual contractors.
-Contractors will be required to maintain procurement records for supplies made under this agreement for 2 years following supply for the purposes of payment verification. - 8.2 Tiers 2 and 3 will require bespoke monitoring and audit with appropriate KPIs reflecting the care bundles contracted for in addition to the requirements relating to Tier 1. - 8.3 Where a pharmacy has supplied a medicine from a source not specified or approved in the individual service pack for each medicine the Health Board retains the right to reclaim the appropriate service fee and make a claim against the contractor for the loss of primary care rebate.
+Contractors will be required to maintain procurement records for supplies made under this agreement for 2 years following supply for the purposes of payment verification.

+8.2 Tiers 2 and 3 will require bespoke monitoring and audit with appropriate KPIs reflecting the care bundles contracted for in addition to the requirements relating to Tier 1.

+8.3 Where a pharmacy has supplied a medicine from a source not specified or approved in the individual service pack for each medicine the Health Board retains the right to take further action as deemed appropriate, including but not restricted to, reclaiming the appropriate service fee and making a claim against the contractor for the loss of primary care rebate.
+In cases involving potential fraud, a referral may be made to the General Pharmaceutical Council, NHS Counter Fraud Services or Police Scotland.